 Physical Description

-They come in a wide range of colors and many of them have five arms (or multiples of five) and are known for their radial symmetry.
-Most echinoderms also have a shell that is made of calcium carbonate and it completely covers their skin.
+Echinoderms come in a wide range of colors.
+Many of them have five arms (or multiples of five) and are known for their radial symmetry.

 Habitat